the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Third, the native fetch API is used.
 The JavaScript ES6 template strings allow it to compose the URL with the `searchTerm`.
 The URL is the argument for the native fetch API function.
 The response needs to get transformed to a JSON data structure, which is a mandatory step in a native fetch function when dealing with JSON data structures, and can finally be set as result in the internal component state.
 In addition, the catch block is used in case of an error.
 If an error happens during the request, the function will run into the catch block instead of the then block.
 In a later chapter of the book, you will include the error handling.

-Last but not least, don't forget to bind your new component methods in the constructor.
+Last but not least, don't forget to bind your new component method in the constructor.

 Now you can use the fetched data instead of the sample list of items.
 However, you have to be careful again.
 The result is not only a list of data.
 [It's a complex object with meta information and a list of hits which are in our case the stories](https://hn.algolia.com/api).
 You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.